distr1/distri/website/content/_index.md

 **For more details, please see my [blog article “introducing distri”](https://michael.stapelberg.ch/posts/2019-08-17-introducing-distri/)**.
 You can subscribe to all distri-related posts by subscribing to https://michael.stapelberg.ch/posts/tags/distri/feed.xml.

+For discussion and feedback, please subscribe to the [distri mailing list](https://www.freelists.org/list/distri) so that everyone can participate!

 ---

 {{< getstarted >}}